SaifurRahmanMohsin/googleanalytics-plugin/readme.md

-# Google Analytics integration plugin
+# Google/Firebase Analytics Plugin

-This plugin adds Google Analytics tracking and reporting features to the [OctoberCMS](http://octobercms.com).
+This plugin is a fork of the Google Analytics [OctoberCMS](http://octobercms.com) plugin.
+The main difference is that unlike that plugin, this one uses Google Analytics Data API (GA4) which gives both web and app data.
+Secondly, this plugin abstracts the browsers, top pages, traffic goals, traffic overview and traffic sources reportwidgets into a line, bar, pie\* and percentage\* charts (credit to [Scott Bedard](https://github.com/scottbedard/analyticsextension) for this).

+\* Still under-development

 ## Configuration